pantheon-systems/documentation/source/content/ssh-keys.md

 categories: [get-started,develop]
 reviewed: "2020-02-07"
 ---

 To take full advantage of Pantheon, you should load your public SSH key into your account.
 SSH keys are a best practice for authentication, allowing you more security than a simple password.
-You will only need to do this once per work environment (laptop, desktop, etc), no matter how many sites you work on.
+You will only need to do this once for each work environment (laptop, desktop, etc.), no matter how many sites you work on.

 <Accordion title="Watch: Generate a SSH Key and Add it to Your Dashboard" id="ssh-video" icon="facetime-video">